Pareto Low-Rank Adapters: Efficient Multi-Task Learning with Preferences: PaLoRA: Pareto Low-Rank Adapters

-\palora is based on parameter-efficient approaches \citep{lester2021power,houlsby2019parameter,mahabadi2021compacter, ben-zaken-etal-2022-bitfit,hu2022lora} and is, therefore, by design compatible with pre-trained models and able to take advantage of the knowledge embedded in foundation models \citep{bommasani2021opportunities}.
-In contrast, previous PFL solutions, e.g. hypernetworks, are not easily adaptable to such settings and do not scale to the size of such large models.
-As a consequence, our method can be launched as second phase of training, similar to the setting studied by \citet{Ma_Du_Matusik_2020}, where once a multi-task solution has been attained, e.g., using NashMTL \citep{navon2022multi} or linear scalarization, a second phase expands the Pareto Front in the neighborhood of the solution.
-While our method is based on LoRA \citep{hu2022lora}, in principle any other parameter-efficient fine-tuning method \citep{houlsby2019parameter,ben-zaken-etal-2022-bitfit} can be employed instead. \looseness=-1
+\palora is based on parameter-efficient approaches \citep{lester-etal-2021-power,houlsby2019parameter,mahabadi2021compacter, ben-zaken-etal-2022-bitfit,hu2022lora} and is, therefore, by design compatible with pre-trained models and able to take advantage of the knowledge embedded in foundation models \citep{bommasani2021opportunities}.
+In contrast, previous PFL solutions, e.g., hypernetworks, are not easily adaptable to such settings and do not scale to the size of such large models.
+As a consequence, our method can be launched as a second phase of training, similar to the setting studied by \citet{Ma_Du_Matusik_2020}, where once a multi-task solution has been attained, e.g., using NashMTL \citep{navon2022multi} or linear scalarization, a second phase expands the \paretofront in the neighborhood of the solution. \looseness=-1

+\paragraph{Memory Complexity} For a linear layer with \( mn \) parameters, the \palora layer requires \( mn+\numtasks r(m+n) \).
+Modulating the rank \( r \) controls the layer's expressivity and number of parameters, allowing for task-specific features to be steered to the main backbone or the adapters. \looseness=-1